About Us

 Modernization and expansion

 Unter der Leitung von Karl Wicklein und seiner Schwester Christa Walter wurde die Produktion ausgebaut.
 Die Einführung moderner Backstraßen und die Beschäftigung zusätzlicher Saisonkräfte ermöglichten eine effizientere Fertigung.
 Nach Karls frühem Tod führte Christa das Werk weiterund übergab es schließlich an ihren Sohn Ernst August, einen gelernten Zuckerbäcker, Mit seinem Ausscheiden endete 1988 die Geschichte als familiengeführtes Unternehmen.
-Das Selbstverständnis als Traditionshaus, das sich noch immer den Werten, Idealen und Qualitätsansprüchen seiner Gründer verpflichtet fühlt, besteht jedoch bis heute fort. g
+Das Selbstverständnis als Traditionshaus, das sich noch immer den Werten, Idealen und Qualitätsansprüchen seiner Gründer verpflichtet fühlt, besteht jedoch bis heute fort.

 2010s